Bhagavad Gita: Modern prominence

 especially appropriate for describing a nuclear explosion, which could bring a great deal of Death in very little Time.")

-Mass recitation of the Bhagavad Gita by one lakh people in Kolkata, 24 December c.
-2023 CE.
+Mass recitation of the Bhagavad Gita by 100,000 people in Kolkata, 24 December 2023.

 While Hinduism is known for its diversity and the synthesis derived from it, the Bhagavad Gita holds a unique pan-Hindu influence.
 (Note: Buitenen (2013): "Its [Bhagavadgita's] importance as a religious text is demonstrated by its uniquely pan-Hindu influence".)
 Gerald James Larson – an Indologist and scholar of classical Hindu philosophy, states that "if there is any one text that comes near to embodying the totality of what it is to be a Hindu, it would be the Bhagavad Gita."

 Yet, according to Robinson, "it is increasingly recognized by scholars that the extraordinary prominence of the Bhagavad Gita is a feature of modernity despite disagreement over the date at which it became dominant."
 According to Eric Sharpe, this change started in the 1880s, and became prominent after 1900.
 According to Arvind Sharma, the Bhagavad Gita was always an important scripture but became prominent in the 1920s.

 With its translation and study by Western scholars beginning in the early 18th century, the Bhagavad Gita gained a growing appreciation and popularity in the West.
 Novel interpretations of the Gita, along with apologetics on it, have been a part of the modern era revisionism and renewal movements within Hinduism.
 According to Ronald Neufeldt, it was the Theosophical Society that dedicated much attention and energy to the allegorical interpretation of the Gita, along with religious texts from around the world, after 1885 and given H. P. Blavatsky, Subba Rao and Anne Besant writings.
 Their attempt was to present their "universalist religion."
 These late 19th-century theosophical writings called the Gita a "path of true spirituality" and "teaching nothing more than the basis of every system of philosophy and scientific endeavour", triumphing over other "Samkhya paths" of Hinduism that "have degenerated into superstition and demoralized India by leading people away from practical action".

 In April 2025, the Bhagavad Gita manuscript was added to UNESCO’s Memory of the World Register.